codedstructure/pylibftdi/docs/basic_usage.rst

 property.

 If a Device instance is created with ``mode='t'`` (text mode) then read() and write() can use the given ``encoding`` (defaulting to latin-1).
-This doesn't make a lot of difference on Python 2 (and can be omitted), but allows easier integration with passing unicode strings between devices in Python 3.
+This allows easier integration with passing unicode strings between devices.

 Multiple devices are supported by passing the desired device serial number (as a string) in the ``device_id`` parameter - this is the first parameter in both